arazthexd/synsplore/README.md

 ## TODOs
 ### DrugLab Features
 - [ ] Implement PharmStorage class and update the existing code.
+- [ ] Figure out why base definitions yaml for pharms is not transfered

 ### Data Generation
 - [x] Reading data and creating a storage for mols, rxns, matching